 Preparing for your appointment

-Make an appointment with your eye doctor if you have any changes in your vision that worry you.
-If you're thought to have a retinal tear or retinal detachment, you'll likely be referred to a doctor who specializes in diagnosing and treating eye diseases (ophthalmologist).
-You may be referred to an ophthalmologist who is also a retinal specialist.
+See an ophthalmologist if you have any sudden changes in your vision.
+If he or she suspects or concludes you have a retinal tear or retinal detachment, you will likely be urgently referred to an ophthalmologist who is also a retinal specialist.

 What you can do

 Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.
 For retinal detachment, some basic questions to ask your doctor include:

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask additional questions during your appointment.